-Unwanted contact is any type of online communication that your child finds unpleasant or confronting, or that leads them into a situation where they might do something they regret.
+Unwanted contact is any type of online communication that your child finds unpleasant or confronting, or that leads them into a situation where they may be unsafe.
 This can happen even if they initially welcomed the contact.
 It can come from strangers, online ‘friends’ your child has not met face-to-face, or from someone they actually know.

-At worst, it can involve ‘grooming’ a child — building a relationship with a child in order to sexually abuse them.
+The worst danger is ‘grooming’ — someone building a relationship with a child in order to sexually abuse them.
 This abuse can happen in a physical meeting, but it increasingly occurs online when young people are tricked or persuaded into sexual activity on webcams or into sending sexual images.

 This page is for parents and carers.
 It covers:

 - How to deal with unwanted contact

 - What to do if something goes wrong